Microsoft/azure-docs.pt-pt/articles/active-directory/managed-identities-azure-resources/qs-configure-rest-vm.md

 ms.date: 06/25/2018
 ms.author: markvi
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: 18350337ba44d969173d518a4bc8dfe40185de21
+ms.openlocfilehash: 2eadbad5332147add9a1b30a25b9ad2403f1a108
-ms.sourcegitcommit: 41ca82b5f95d2e07b0c7f9025b912daf0ab21909
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: pt-PT
-ms.lasthandoff: 06/13/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "66112707"
+ms.locfileid: "74224595"
 ---
-# <a name="configure-managed-identities-for-azure-resources-on-an-azure-vm-using-rest-api-calls"></a>Configurar identidades gerida para recursos do Azure numa VM do Azure através de chamadas à REST API
+# <a name="configure-managed-identities-for-azure-resources-on-an-azure-vm-using-rest-api-calls"></a>Configure Managed identities for Azure resources on an Azure VM using REST API calls

 [!INCLUDE [preview-notice](../../../includes/active-directory-msi-preview-notice.md)]

-Identidades geridas para recursos do Azure fornece serviços do Azure com uma identidade de sistema automaticamente gerido no Azure Active Directory.
-Pode utilizar esta identidade para autenticar a qualquer serviço que suporta a autenticação do Azure AD, sem ter credenciais em seu código.
+Managed identities for Azure resources provides Azure services with an automatically managed system identity in Azure Active Directory.
+You can use this identity to authenticate to any service that supports Azure AD authentication, without having credentials in your code.

-Neste artigo, com o CURL para fazer chamadas para o ponto de extremidade REST do Azure Resource Manager, aprenderá a efetuar as seguintes identidades geridas para operações de recursos do Azure numa VM do Azure:
+In this article, using CURL to make calls to the Azure Resource Manager REST endpoint, you learn how to perform the following managed identities for Azure resources operations on an Azure VM:

-- Ativar e desativar a identidade gerida atribuído de sistema numa VM do Azure
+- Enable and disable the system-assigned managed identity on an Azure VM
-- Adicionar e remover uma identidade gerida atribuído ao utilizador numa VM do Azure
+- Add and remove a user-assigned managed identity on an Azure VM

 ## <a name="prerequisites"></a>Pré-requisitos

-- Se não estiver familiarizado com identidades geridas para recursos do Azure, veja a [secção Descrição geral](overview.md). **Certifique-se de que reveja os [diferença entre uma identidade gerida atribuído de sistema e atribuído ao utilizador](overview.md#how-does-it-work)** .
+- If you're unfamiliar with managed identities for Azure resources, check out the [overview section](overview.md). **Be sure to review the [difference between a system-assigned and user-assigned managed identity](overview.md#how-does-it-work)** .
 - Se ainda não tiver uma conta do Azure, [inscreva-se numa conta gratuita](https://azure.microsoft.com/free/) antes de continuar.
-- Se estiver a utilizar o Windows, instale o [subsistema Windows para Linux](https://msdn.microsoft.com/commandline/wsl/about) ou utilizar o [Azure Cloud Shell](../../cloud-shell/overview.md) no portal do Azure.
+- If you are using Windows, install the [Windows Subsystem for Linux](https://msdn.microsoft.com/commandline/wsl/about) or use the [Azure Cloud Shell](../../cloud-shell/overview.md) in the Azure portal.
-- [Instalar a consola local da CLI do Azure](/cli/azure/install-azure-cli), se usar o [subsistema Windows para Linux](https://msdn.microsoft.com/commandline/wsl/about) ou uma [SO de distribuição de Linux](/cli/azure/install-azure-cli-apt?view=azure-cli-latest).
+- [Install the Azure CLI local console](/cli/azure/install-azure-cli), if you use the [Windows Subsystem for Linux](https://msdn.microsoft.com/commandline/wsl/about) or a [Linux distribution OS](/cli/azure/install-azure-cli-apt?view=azure-cli-latest).
-- Se estiver a utilizar consola local da CLI do Azure, inicie sessão no Azure com `az login` com uma conta que está associada à subscrição do Azure que pretende gerir o sistema ou de identidades geridas atribuído ao utilizador.
+- If you are using Azure CLI local console, sign in to Azure using `az login` with an account that is associated with the Azure subscription you would like to manage system or user-assigned managed identities.

 [!INCLUDE [cloud-shell-try-it.md](../../../includes/cloud-shell-try-it.md)]

-## <a name="system-assigned-managed-identity"></a>Atribuído ao sistema de identidade gerida
+## <a name="system-assigned-managed-identity"></a>System-assigned managed identity

-Nesta secção, saiba como ativar e desativar a identidade gerida atribuído de sistema numa VM do Azure com o CURL para fazer chamadas para o ponto de extremidade REST do Azure Resource Manager.
+In this section, you learn how to enable and disable system-assigned managed identity on an Azure VM using CURL to make calls to the Azure Resource Manager REST endpoint.

-### <a name="enable-system-assigned-managed-identity-during-creation-of-an-azure-vm"></a>Ativar a identidade gerida atribuído ao sistema durante a criação de uma VM do Azure
+### <a name="enable-system-assigned-managed-identity-during-creation-of-an-azure-vm"></a>Enable system-assigned managed identity during creation of an Azure VM

-Para criar uma VM do Azure com a identidade gerida atribuídos do sistema ativada, a conta tem do [contribuinte de Máquina Virtual](/azure/role-based-access-control/built-in-roles#virtual-machine-contributor) atribuição de função.
-Não existem adicionais do Azure atribuições de funções de diretório do AD são necessárias.
+To create an Azure VM with the system-assigned managed identity enabled,your account needs the [Virtual Machine Contributor](/azure/role-based-access-control/built-in-roles#virtual-machine-contributor) role assignment.
+No additional Azure AD directory role assignments are required.

 1. Crie uma [grupo de recursos](../../azure-resource-manager/resource-group-overview.md#terminology) para contenção e implementação da VM e os respetivos recursos relacionados, utilizando [az group create](/cli/azure/group/#az-group-create).
 Pode ignorar este passo se já tiver o grupo de recursos que pretende utilizar em vez disso: